Skip to main content

 Check out where to see the cherry blossoms in DC and find the top spots for that picture-perfect Instagram, both on and off the National Mall.

 You know spring has sprung in Washington, DC when the cherry blossoms appear and the National Cherry Blossom Festival begins.
 But capturing the perfect shot of a cherry blossom tree can be a daunting task.
 Expert photographers will tell you, the secret to taking a beautiful photo of these delicate marvels is a combination of the perfect scene and some good old-fashioned timing.
 For the blossoms, that time is during peak bloom, which is defined as when 70% of the Yoshino cherry trees at the Tidal Basin have fully opened.
 In 2024, peak bloom was reached on March 17.
+Stay tuned for a 2025 update.

 The best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins.
 For the latest information regarding peak bloom, consult the National Park Service's website.